 - Travel and accommodation costs for short research trips

-It is not possible to combine several items in one application.
 There is no entitlement to full reimbursement of the requested costs.
-Amounts under 50 francs will not be paid out.
-The budget reservation applies.
+Amounts below 50 Swiss francs will not be paid out.
+The budget proviso applies.

-As a doctoral student, please also check the possibility of obtaining financial support for your research from the chair, the institute/seminar or the Graduate Campus.
+As a general rule, please also check the possibility of obtaining financial support for your research from the chair, the institute/seminar or the Graduate Campus.

 The complete application consists of the following documents: